dotnet/machinelearning/test/Microsoft.ML.PerformanceTests/README.md

     build.cmd -- /t:DownloadExternalTestFiles /p:IncludeBenchmarkData=true

-1. Navigate to the benchmarks directory (machinelearning\test\Microsoft.ML.Benchmarks)
+1. Navigate to the benchmarks directory (machinelearning\test\Microsoft.ML.PerformanceTests)

 2. Run the benchmarks in Release, choose one of the benchmarks when prompted